microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/Update-MgSecurityCaseEdiscoveryCase.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[IsEnabled <Boolean?>]`: Indicates whether or not OCR is enabled for the case.
       - `[MaxImageSize <Int32?>]`: Maximum image size that will be processed in KB).
       - `[Timeout <TimeSpan?>]`: The timeout duration for the OCR engine.
-A longer timeout may increase success of OCR, but may add to the total processing time.
+A longer timeout might increase success of OCR, but might add to the total processing time.
     - `[RedundancyDetection <IMicrosoftGraphSecurityRedundancyDetectionSettings>]`: redundancyDetectionSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[IsEnabled <Boolean?>]`: Indicates whether email threading and near duplicate detection are enabled.